 The desert section contains a stretch of Jal Al-Zor escarpments, flat deserts, and small wadis.
 The coastal section contains subkhas and rocky deserts.
 In the subkha grows some bushes such as tamarisk and halophyte plants.

-There are more than 250 bird species recorded in this reserve.
+There are more than 250 bird species recorded in Sabah Al Ahmad Natural Reserve.
 Macqueen’s Bustard used to winter in small numbers.
 Hume’s Wheatear, Mongolian Finch, Radde’s Accentor, Crowned and Pin-tailed Sandgrouse, Asian Shikra, Dunn’s Lark, and Caspian Plover are all recorded in the reserve.

-During migration, Tulha with its polls and trees become a stopover place for migrating passerines and raptors.
-During the autumn heat, many eagles and buzzards drop from the sky to quench their thirst and then continue their migration.
+During migration, Tulha, which is inside Sabah Al Ahmad Natural Reserve, which has two pools and trees becomes a stopover place for migrating passerines and raptors.
+During the autumn heat, many eagles and buzzards drop from the sky to quench their thirst from the pools, and then continue their migration.